 Unfortunately, there are a ton of ways nails can become damaged.
 Whether it’s from overuse of gel or acrylic nail techniques, vitamin deficiencies, direct injuries to the nail bed, or seasonal skincare concerns, it’s actually pretty easy for nails to fall into states of disrepair.

 Fortunately, there are also several simple ways to get your nails back into tip-top shape, and who better to advise us on these tactics than professionals who deal with nail concerns every day?
 We reached out to editorial manicurist Jin Soon Choi, Olive and June founder and CEO Sarah Gibson Tuttle, celebrity crystal manicurist Mazz Hanna, and Varnish Lane co-founder Lauren Dunne to get the best tips, tricks, and treatments for repairing damaged nails.

 A Clean Slate

 So your nails are officially damaged—now what?
 First, completely remove whatever is currently on your nails.
 If that’s regular nail polish, you can DIY with your go-to remover and cotton balls.
 If you have gel or acrylics, it’s time to make an appointment with a professional.
 “Proper removal won’t damage your nails—it just takes patience,” says Tuttle.
-“Definitely avoid picking your gels off, because that will hurt your nails and cause further damage,” she explains.
+“Definitely avoid picking your gels off because that will hurt your nails and cause further damage.”